Creating Accessible Content (WCAG 2.0 Conformance)

 If the audio or video content is provided as an alternative to content that already exists in another format on a web page, there is no need to follow the above requirements.
 For example, if a video illustrates a list of text instructions, then this video does not require an alternative as the text instructions already act as an alternative to the video.

-Inserting multimedia into your AEM web pages is similar to inserting an image.
+Inserting multimedia, specifically Flash content, into your AEM web pages is similar to inserting an image.
 However, as multimedia content is much more than a still image, there are a variety of different settings and options for controlling how the multimedia is played.

 When you use multimedia with informational content, you must also create links to alternatives.
 For example, to include a text transcript, create an HTML page to display the transcript and then add a link next to or underneath the audio content.